chartchuo/dart-nats/README.md

 client.connect(Uri.parse('ws://localhost:80'));
 ```

-## API Change
+## API Change from version 0.2.x
 To support Flutter Web.
-We change transport from socket to WebSocket and also change API call
+We change default transport from TCP socket to WebSocket.
+TCP Socket still able to access by client.tcpConnect(); and we commit to maintain both transport
+Migration from 0.2.x just change client.connect() to client.tcpConnect()

 ## Dart Examples: